 Uniprop continues to focus on its mission statement: “Best Practices, Best in Class.”
 The company focuses on its core operations in order to provide the highest level of customer service at the property level.
 This commitment includes continuous training, updated policy manuals, standard operating procedures, and independent monitoring of performance through objective assessments.

 The current portfolio enjoys above-average rental rates and cash flow.
 While other companies were focused on growth, Uniprop “kept its powder dry” and focused on operations, as it would not overpay for acquisitions.
 As the market has self-corrected, as it always does, Uniprop is now seeking disciplined growth, which means paying a reasonable price for well-located assets in markets with strong underlying fundamentals.

-The company currently employs twelve people at its main office and approximately one hundred employees across its fourteen-state footprint.
-The team includes industry executives with years of experience in property management, land development, construction and asset sales.
+The company employs twelve people at its main office and hundreds of employees across its fourteen-state footprint.
+The team includes industry executives with years of experience in acquistions, property management, land development, construction and asset sales.